 Dip the zucchini flowers in the batter until they are coated on all sides.
 To fry them, put about 2cm of olive oil in a frypan and when it is hot, add the zucchini flowers one at a time, gently turning them over with tongs when golden.
 Drain on some absorbent paper, sprinkle some sea salt.
 Dip in aioli (see below) and enjoy!

 To make an extra creamy aioli, roast 2 cloves of garlic on a bed of 150g of rock salt at 200 degrees for about 30 minutes.
 Then squeeze the garlic out of its shell when it has cooled down a bit – it will be in the form of a paste.
 However I used fresh garlic and minced it really finely – this is a lot quicker.
 It is not quite as smooth as the roasted version, but you can make it in 5 minutes.
 If you decide not to roast the garlic, use 2 fresh cloves (they don’t need to be giant ones – tiny flavoursome ones are better, like the ones I grew on my terrace a few months back).
-I made whole-egg mayonnaise, which is very simple and I find it easier than trying to buy one from a shop.
-Blend a whole fresh egg, the garlic, a teaspoon of Dijon mustard, a teaspoon of lemon juice (or white wine vinegar) and a teaspoon of salt with a stick blender.
+I made mayonnaise, which is very simple and I find it easier than trying to buy one from a shop.
+Blend an egg yolk, the garlic, a teaspoon of Dijon mustard, a teaspoon of lemon juice (or white wine vinegar) and a teaspoon of salt with a stick blender.
 Slowly dribble in the olive oil, a drop at a time to start with, then a slow steady stream.
 When it is creamy, adjust salt to taste.
 Buon appetito!